sbs20/scanservjs/docs/config.md

-# Configuration overrides
+# Configuration and integration

 Sometimes scanners don't return quite what you want them to.
 Likewise, perhaps scanservjs doesn't provide the defaults you want.
+And maybe you want to do your own thing after a scan.
 Furtunately it's possible to override most things you might want to.

-The two things you can modify are:
+There are three hooks where you can customise behaviour:
-* `config`: These are the global settings which include things like:
+* `afterConfig`: This provides a reference to the config where you can apply your own changes to global settings which include things like:
   * Server port
   * Log level
   * Preview resolution
   * Output filename
   * Pipelines (output format)
-* `devices`: The device definitions which are reported by SANE which include scanner dimensions and geometry, modes, resolutions and sources.
+* `afterDevices`: You can alter the device definitions which are reported by SANE which include scanner dimensions and geometry, modes, resolutions and sources.
+* `afterScan`: You receive a reference to the file which has just been scanned;
+  copy it somewhere, call a script or write some code.

 TL;DR; copy `./config/config.default.js` to `config/config.local.js`, override
 the sections you want and then restart the app